AdejokeOgunyinka/adejoke-ogunyinka-blusalt-fe-test/README.md

 # NextJS + React + TS
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It's an assessment for a job interview to gauge my understanding of frontend development using Next.js.
+It's an assessment for a job interview to gauge my understanding of frontend development using React JS & Next.js.

 ## Getting Started
 After cloning the project, install the project dependencies: